craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Guild of Merchants]]
 	- The Guild of Merchants is a major infrastructure and logistics syndicate.
 Through price manipulation and inter-organization communication, things are made and moved to where they need to be.
 - [[Ranger's Guild]]
 	- The Ranger's Guild is a tight-knit network of people defending people.
-The main responsibility for any Ranger is the border of the Wildlands, preventing people from wandering to far and threats from wandering too close.
+The main responsibility for any Ranger is the border of the Wildlands, preventing people from wandering too far and threats from wandering too close.
 - [[Guild of Crafters]]
 	- The Guild of Crafters are responsible for the Coalition's major constructions and their bank of skill-craft information.
 - [[Guild of Wizards]]